IBM/cloud-native-starter/workshop/03-rest-api.md

 }
 ```

-In order to use the **RESTClientBuilder** you need to understand the concept of the [ResponseExceptionMapper](https://download.eclipse.org/microprofile/microprofile-rest-client-1.0/apidocs/index.html?org/eclipse/microprofile/rest/client/ext/ResponseExceptionMapper.html).
+In order to use the **RESTClientBuilder** we need to understand the concept of the [ResponseExceptionMapper](https://download.eclipse.org/microprofile/microprofile-rest-client-1.0/apidocs/index.html?org/eclipse/microprofile/rest/client/ext/ResponseExceptionMapper.html).
 This mapper is used to translate certain **HTTP response error codes** back into **Java exceptions**.

 ```java
 import org.eclipse.microprofile.rest.client.ext.ResponseExceptionMapper;